What not to do when buying a car

 Not asking for the car you want

 For a dealership, it's much easier to sell you the car they have on the lot than it is to have the one you want shipped from another dealer.
 So, even if the car they have on the lot has more options and extras than you want, or can afford, some salespeople may try to steer you into that car anyway.
+That said, learn why buying a demo car may be a good option.

 Not negotiating up from the dealer cost